Daniel-Nikpayuk/FNFTA/data analysis/README.md

 The idea is that we need to manually verify the "Position\_Title" column entries when scooping up either "Chief" or "Council".
-Generally I started by sifting out (with a regular expression) any title-entry containing the string "Chief" or the string "Chef" (French; both upper and lower case), as well as "Council" or "Conseil".
-This sifting by regex is coded in the script "skim\_chief\_xor\_council.r" and saved *exclusively* ("xor") and respectively as "chiefs\_grep.log" as well as "council\_grep.log".
+Generally I started by sifting out (with a regular expression) any title-entry containing the string "Chief" or the string "Chef" (French; both upper and lower case for both), as well as "Council" or "Conseil".
+This sifting by regex is coded in the script
+"skim\_chief\_xor\_council.r" and saved *exclusively* ("xor") and respectively as "chiefs\_grep.log" as well as "council\_grep.log".

 As each sifter (filter) ends up letting too many strings through (course filter) one needs to manually go through these lists